nstockton/mushclient-mume/README.md

 * rptnl  --  Report how much xp and tp the character needs to level to the room.
 * rpf  --  Report hit/mana/movement points and xp/tp needed to level to the room.
 ### Secrets Database
 Provides a database of secret door names and commands to add/modify/view the data.
+This database is separate from the mapper's database.
 * dadd [name] [direction]  --  Add a door with name to direction.
 The current room name will be used as the key when searching.
 * ddel [name|all] [direction|all]  --  Delete a door with name to direction.
 The current room name will be used as the key when searching.
 * dinfo [text]  --  Print the secret exit information for all room names in the database that match text.